 SEER Inquiry System - View

-Multiple primaries--Heme & Lymphoid Neoplasms: How many primaries are to be abstracted when the patient is diagnosed with an acute neoplasm (DLBCL) per a pathology report and is subsequently diagnosed clinically with a chronic neoplasm (CLL/SLL) less than 21 days later?
-See discussion.
+Multiple primaries--Heme & Lymphoid Neoplasms: How many primaries are to be accessioned when the patient is diagnosed with an acute neoplasm (diffuse large B-cell lymphoma) per a pathology report and is subsequently diagnosed clinically with a chronic neoplasm (chronic lymphocytic leukemia/small lymphocytic lymphoma) less than 21 days later?
+See Discussion.

-The patient was diagnosed with an extranodal diffuse large B-Cell lymphoma and a bone marrow biopsy performed 16 days later showed no DLBCL, but demonstrated an abnormal CD5-positive B-cell population that was subsequently referred to as a CLL/SLL by a physician.
+The patient was diagnosed with an extranodal DLBCL on a biopsy of the stomach.
+A bone marrow biopsy performed 16 days later showed no DLBCL, but demonstrated an abnormal CD5-positive B-cell population that was subsequently referred to as CLL/SLL by the physician.
 The peripheral blood was negative and showed only moderate thrombocytopenia.

-Does rule M9 apply for this case which indicates this is a single primary (DLBCL) because there was only one pathology specimen (a stomach biopsy) proving DLBCL and the bone marrow did not definitively identify CLL/SLL?
+Does rule M10 apply in this case?
+Abstract the acute neoplasm as a single primary (DLBCL) as there was only one pathology specimen (stomach biopsy) proving DLBCL and the bone marrow did not definitively identify CLL/SLL.

 For cases diagnosed 2010 and forward, access the Hematopoietic Database at http://seer.cancer.gov/seertools/hemelymph.

 This case should be accessioned as two primaries per Rule M11.
 Code the histology of one primary to 9680/3 [diffuse large B-cell lymphoma], the acute neoplasm.
 Code the histology for the second primary to 9823/3 [chronic lymphocytic leukemia/small lymphocytic lymphoma], the chronic neoplasm.